Cloudways vs Kinsta for WordPress 2026: The Data-Driven Comparison You Actually Need

 Mobile App

-Neither platform has a great mobile app, and I'll be blunt — this is an area both companies should be embarrassed about in 2026.
-Kinsta has a basic iOS/Android app that lets you check site stats, restart PHP, and clear cache.
-It's usable in a pinch.
-Cloudways' mobile app covers similar ground — server status, restart services, basic monitoring.
+Neither platform has an app worth getting excited about, and I'll be direct — both companies should do better here in 2026.
+Kinsta has a basic iOS/Android app for checking stats, restarting PHP, and clearing cache.
+It works when you need it.
+Cloudways' mobile app covers similar basics — server status, service restarts, monitoring.

-Neither will replace the desktop dashboard for serious work.
-Don't make your hosting decision based on the apps.
+Neither replaces the desktop dashboard for meaningful work.
+Don't base your hosting choice on the apps.

 Security & Compliance

-Kinsta runs on Google Cloud's infrastructure with enterprise-grade firewalls, DDoS protection, and automatic malware scanning.
-Free SSL via Let's Encrypt is included.
-Kinsta is also SOC 2 Type II compliant — important for enterprise clients and anyone in regulated industries like healthcare or finance.
+Kinsta runs on Google Cloud's infrastructure with enterprise firewalls, DDoS protection, and automatic malware scanning built in.
+Free SSL is standard.
+Kinsta also carries SOC 2 Type II compliance — critical for enterprise clients and regulated industries like healthcare or finance.

-Cloudways provides IP whitelisting, 2FA, SSL, and DDoS protection via Cloudflare.
-However, it's not SOC 2 certified as of early 2026, and malware removal isn't automated — you'd need a third-party plugin like MalCare to fill that gap.
+Cloudways provides IP whitelisting, 2FA, SSL, and Cloudflare DDoS protection.
+But it's not SOC 2 certified as of early 2026, and malware removal isn't automated.
+You'd need a third-party plugin like MalCare to fill that gap.

 Pros and Cons: Cloudways vs Kinsta